 Deep Space Wine

-1 ounce of curacao in a tumbler
+1 ounce of curacao in a tumbler1 ounce black vodka

 Fill to rim with sparking wine